 Forcepoint NGFW Security Management Center (SMC) is part of the ForcepointTM Next Generation Firewall (Forcepoint NGFW) solution.
-These products were formerly known as Stonesoft Management Center (SMC) and Stonesoft Next Generation Firewall (Stonesoft NGFW).
 You can access the SMC in two ways: through the Management Client or through the SMC application programming interface (API).

 This guide describes how to enable the SMC API and provides examples of its use.
 The target audience for this guide includes system administrators and developers.